About this term

 - Why it matters

 - CBT has strong evidence in depression and anxiety.
-It is one of the most studied forms of psychotherapy.
-It is also among the easiest to access in workbook, app-based, and group formats, which extends reach when in-person therapy is hard to find.
+It's one of the most studied forms of psychotherapy.
+It's also among the easiest to access in workbook, app-based, and group formats, which extends reach when in-person therapy is hard to find.

 - How clinicians assess fit and progress